PoWx-Org/obtc-core/doc/files.md

 `blocks/`          | `blkNNNNN.dat`<sup>[\[2\]](#note2)</sup> | Actual Bitcoin blocks (in network format, dumped in raw on disk, 128 MiB per file)
 `blocks/`          | `revNNNNN.dat`<sup>[\[2\]](#note2)</sup> | Block undo data (custom format)
 `chainstate/`      | LevelDB database      | Blockchain state (a compact representation of all currently unspent transaction outputs and some metadata about the transactions they are from)
+`powcache/`        | LevelDB database      | Heavy hash store.
+Keeps heavy hashes on disk, and uses a light SHA1 as a key for a lookup
 `indexes/txindex/` | LevelDB database      | Transaction index; *optional*, used if `-txindex=1`
 `indexes/blockfilter/basic/db/` | LevelDB database      | Blockfilter index LevelDB database for the basic filtertype; *optional*, used if `-blockfilterindex=basic`
 `indexes/blockfilter/basic/`    | `fltrNNNNN.dat`<sup>[\[2\]](#note2)</sup> | Blockfilter index filters for the basic filtertype; *optional*, used if `-blockfilterindex=basic`